zjmyue/fracdiff/README.md

 ![nky](./sample/howto/nky.png)

-Other examples including those in [M. L. Prado's book][prado] are proveided [here](sample/examples/examples.ipynb).
+Other examples are provided [here](sample/examples/examples.ipynb).

-Example solutions of exercises in Section 5 of M. L. Prado's book are provided [here](sample/examples/exercise/excersise.ipynb).
+Example solutions of exercises in Section 5 of "Advances in Financial Machine Learning" are provided [here](sample/exercise/exercise.ipynb).

 ## References